 - Time-effective – If your ads are driving conversions through partner sites, then you could be gaining results without spending time in multiple campaigns.

 Get in Touch

 As with any feature within Google Ads, it is worth testing it out and seeing how well it performs in terms of your business objectives and KPI’s.
-Do you have any questions about how we use Google Search Partners or other features?
+Do you have any questions about how we use Google Search Partners or other features here at our London agency?
 Just get in touch.